oxidane/tmuxomatic/README.md

 The `windowgram` module is presently not licensed for use outside the tmuxomatic project.
 For more information, including future plans for an open source license, please see the file `windowgram.py`.

 The `tmuxomatic` source is distributed under the [BSD 3-Clause License](http://opensource.org/licenses/BSD-3-Clause).
 The copyright and license must be included with any use, modification, or redistribution.
 See the license for details.

+#### Contributor Agreement

+Contributions must be comprised of original source, and/or properly attributed public domain source.
+By submitting, you agree that your contribution will inherit the current copyright and license, and will be subject to future changes in tmuxomatic and any officially-related projects.